kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/CSAA_Training_Note/csaa_training_note.md

 Data transfer – no charge for data transfer between RedShift and S3 within a region but for other scenarios you may pay charges.

-### Database Quiz Questions
+### Database Quiz Questions.....................................................................................................

 Answers and explanations are provided below after the last question in this section.

+#### QUESTION SET

+##### Question 1

-**Question 1: An organization is migrating their relational databases to the AWS Cloud.
-They require full operating system access to install custom operational toolsets.
-Which AWS service should they use to host their databases?**
+An organization is migrating their relational databases to the AWS Cloud.
+They require full operating

+system access to install custom operational toolsets.
+Which AWS service should they use to host their databases?

 1. Amazon EC2
 2. Amazon RDS
 3. Amazon DynamoDB
 4. Amazon ElastiCache

+##### Question 2

-**Question 2: An organization is migrating databases into the AWS Cloud.
-They require a managed service for their MySQL database and need automatic failover to a secondary database.
-Which solution should they use?**
+An organization is migrating databases into the AWS Cloud.
+They require a managed service for their MySQL

+database and need automatic failover to a secondary database.
+Which solution should they use?

 1. Amazon RDS with Read Replicas
 2. Amazon RDS with Multi-AZ
 3. Amazon EC2 with database mirroring
 4. Amazon Aurora with Global Database

+##### Question 3

-**Question 3: An existing Amazon RDS database needs to be encrypted.
-How can you enable encryption for an unencrypted Amazon RDS database?**
+An existing Amazon RDS database needs to be encrypted.
+How can you enable encryption for an unencrypted

+Amazon RDS database?

 1. Enable encryption through the AWS management console
 2. Take an encrypted snapshot of the DB instance and restore the snapshot back to the instance
 3. Take an encrypted snapshot of the DB instance and create a new database instance from the snapshot
 4. Create a new encrypted RDS database and migrate the data across

+##### Question 4

-**Question 4: An Amazon RDS database is experiencing heavy demand and is slowing down.
+An Amazon RDS database is experiencing heavy demand and is slowing down.
 Most database calls are reads.

-What is the simplest way to scale the database without downtime?**
+What is the simplest way to scale the database without downtime?

 1. Create a Read Replica
 2. Change to an instance type with more resources
 3. Offload data to DynamoDB

+##### Question 5

-**Question 5: A new application requires a database that can allow writes to DB instances in multiple availability zones with read after write consistency.
-Which solution meets these requirements?**
+A new application requires a database that can allow writes to DB instances in multiple availability zones

+with read after write consistency.
+Which solution meets these requirements?

 1. Amazon Aurora Global Database
 2. Amazon Aurora Replicas
 3. Amazon Aurora Cross-Region Replicas
 4. Amazon Aurora Multi-Master

+##### Question 6

-**Question 6: A customer needs a schema-less database that can seamlessly scale.
-Which AWS database service would you recommend?**
+A customer needs a schema-less database that can seamlessly scale.
+Which AWS database service would you

+recommend?

 1. Amazon DynamoDB

 2. Amazon ElastiCache
 3. Amazon RDS
 4. Amazon Aurora

+##### Question 7

-**Question 7: Which DynamoDB feature integrates with AWS Lambda to automatically execute functions in response to table updates?**
+Which DynamoDB feature integrates with AWS Lambda to automatically execute functions in response to table

+updates?

 1. DynamoDB Global Tables
 2. DynamoDB Auto Scaling
 3. DynamoDB Streams
 4. DynamoDB DAX

+##### Question 8

-**Question 8: You need to implement an in-memory caching layer in front of an Amazon RDS database.
-The caching layer should allow encryption and replication.
-Which solution meets these requirements?**
+You need to implement an in-memory caching layer in front of an Amazon RDS database.
+The caching layer

+should allow encryption and replication.
+Which solution meets these requirements?

 1. Amazon ElastiCache Memcached
 2. Amazon ElastiCache Redis
 3. Amazon DynamoDB DAX

+##### Question 9

-**Question 9: Which Amazon ElastiCache engine provides data persistence?**
+Which Amazon ElastiCache engine provides data persistence?

 1. Redis
 2. Memcached

+##### Question 10

-**Question 10: Which of the following is a good use case for Amazon RedShift?**
+Which of the following is a good use case for Amazon RedShift?

 1. Schema-less transactional database
 2. Relational data warehouse
 3. Relational transactional database
 4. Analytics using the Hadoop framework

-**DATABASE - ANSWERS**
+#### DATABASE - ANSWERS

-**Question 1, Answer: 1**
+##### Question 1, Answer: 1

 **Explanation:**